-M. Brandon Cotter (b.
-1988, Vancouver, CAN) is a Canadian interdisciplinary visual artist living and working in Vancouver, BC; On the unceded lands of the Coast Salish peoples.
-Including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) nations.
+Brandon Cotter (b.
+1988, Vancouver, CAN) is a Canadian interdisciplinary visual artist living and working in Vancouver, BC; On the unceded (stolen) lands of the Coast Salish peoples.
+Including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ (Tsleil-Waututh) nations.

 2017 - Finalist, Salt Spring Island National Art Prize, for his piece "Is There Catharsis for Colonizers?"